kkkicko/kkkicko/README.md

 # Hey, I'm Viktoria 👋
-A passionate HTML developer with a strong focus on crafting clean, efficient, and user-friendly web interfaces.
+Highly motivated HTML developer with a strong focus on crafting clean, efficient, and user-friendly web interfaces.
 I'm eager to contribute my skills to a dynamic team and create exceptional digital experiences.